King-moshe/Arrow-move-Game/README.md

 8. **Helper Function:**
    - The code includes a helper function `getRandomPosition(min, max)` that generates a random position (horizontal or vertical) between the specified min and max values.

-## Usage
-Simply include the provided HTML, CSS, and JavaScript files in your project.
-Ensure that the file paths are correctly referenced in the HTML file.
-The web application should work as described, allowing users to upload images, interact with them, and move the focused image using arrow keys.

-Feel free to modify and customize the styles or add more features to suit your specific needs!

 ---